abohannon/tic-tac-toe-game/README.md

 Things I need to work on:

-- Psuedo coding my apps
+- Psuedo coding my apps before I begin
 - Not losing hope
 - Getting comfortable with more layers of abstraction
 - Get better at working with arrays and objects
+- Implementing minimax algo